Karaborg/My-Docker-Notes/README.md

 ```

 # VoltDB on Docker
-Let's run 3 node local `VoltDB` cluster:
+Let's run 3 Node local `VoltDB` cluster:
-- Create a network so nodes can connect to each others.
+- Create a network so nodes can connect.
 - Start each node one by one.
 - List exposed ports to our local.
 ```